Quincentenary of Protestant movement bears a rich, enduring legacy of ‘the good, the true, the beautiful’

 One of the hundreds of events to commemorate the quincentennial is the 500th Anniversary of the Reformation concert by the Bach Festival Society of Winter Park, conducted by Dr. John Sinclair on Sunday, February 26, 2017.
 Bach Cantatas No. 79, 80 and 19, two cantatas composed for the Feast of Reformation and one for the Feast of St. Michael, exemplify the sacred fabric of Bach’s music.
 At the beginning of the Romantic period, Felix Mendelssohn (1809-1847), also from Germany, revived interest in Bach’s work.
 The posthumous fame that Bach has may be owed largely to Mendelssohn, who came from a Jewish family that converted to Christianity, and who further developed Bach’s music.
 Three hundred years after the Reformation, in honor of the tercentennial of the Augsburg Confession, Mendelssohn’s Symphony No. 5 in D Major, “Reformation,” was composed to commemorate the rich music produced by the Protestant movement.

 This same era also gave rise to the Baroque period of art and music that began in 1600 in Rome, which led into the Classical, Romantic and Impressionist periods.
-German Protestants certainly don’t have a corner on Baroque music nor did it even originate with them — other important Baroque composers were of Italian descent and culture; Vivaldi, Monteverdi, Corelli, Frescobaldi, Cavalli and Scarlatti all were Roman Catholic — but Protestant composers were influential on Baroque and other styles that followed.
+Baroque was an exciting time of great musical innovation for the West, which introduced the element of tonality and other standards.
+German Protestants certainly don’t have a trademark on Baroque music nor did it even originate with them — other important Baroque composers were of Italian descent and culture; Vivaldi, Monteverdi, Corelli, Frescobaldi, Cavalli and Scarlatti all were Roman Catholic — but Protestant composers were influential on Baroque and other styles that followed.